Does a Garage Need Footings or Foundations? Useful Information

 A detached garage does not need footings whereas, an attached garage needs footings.
 Here is why.

-A detached garage is usually built on slab-on-grade foundation that does not need separate footings.
 An attached garage, on the other hand, is generally built on a point or continuous, T-shaped foundation, along with the house.
 Such garage foundations always have footings.

 The purpose of garage footings is to support the foundation and prevent it from settling by distributing the load evenly over a larger area.